memsql/SingleStoreNETConnector/docs/content/api/SingleStoreConnector/SingleStoreBulkUpdate.md

 | [WriteToServerAsync](SingleStoreBulkUpdate/WriteToServerAsync.md)(…) | Asynchronously updates rows in the destination table using the data in the supplied DataTable.
 (3 methods) |

 ## Remarks

-Note: This API is a unique feature of SingleStoreConnector; you must [switch to SingleStoreConnector](https://mysqlconnector.net/overview/installing/) in order to use it.

 The following restrictions apply, and `WriteToServer` throws if they are not met: [`KeyColumns`](./SingleStoreBulkUpdate/KeyColumns.md) is required and every key column must be mapped; at least one non-key column must be mapped; the source must not contain duplicate key values; shard key columns cannot be updated; reference tables are not supported; and expression column mappings are not supported.